fehlixus/VigenereCipher/README.md

 ## Overview

 The Vigenère cipher is a classic method of encrypting and decrypting text using a keyword.
 It's a polyalphabetic substitution cipher where different letters are shifted by different amounts based on the corresponding letters in the keyword.
-If you'd like to learn more about the Vigenère cipher, feel free to visit [this Wikipedia page](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher).
+If you'd like to learn more about the Vigenère cipher, feel free to visit [this Wikipedia page](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher) or watch [this awesome video](https://www.youtube.com/watch?v=95w8UTOB_lc&t=24s).

 This Lua script provides a simple implementation of the Vigenère cipher, allowing you to encrypt and decrypt messages using a given key.